The Clear Edge

 • Month 4: $59,800 (growth: 24.1%)

-Why 6 months: Typical time for hire to become net-positive (ramp + prove value).
-With a runway of less than 6 months, one bad month creates panic.
+Six months is the typical time for a hire to become net-positive (ramp plus prove value).
+With less than 6 months of runway, a single bad month can trigger panic.

-Why 20% growth: Proves strong trajectory.
-At 20% monthly, you double revenue every 4 months.
-That growth pace means you’ll outrun hire costs even with temporary dips.
+Twenty percent monthly growth proves a strong trajectory.
+At 20% per month, you double revenue every 4 months, which means you’ll outrun hire costs even with temporary dips.

 You’ve now completed all 4 tests.